 Red snapper is an iconic and popular fishery in Florida's waters.
-While overfished for decades, the most recent assessment indicates record levels of abundance.
+While overfished for decades, the most recent SEDAR assessment indicates record levels of abundance.
 High levels of recreational fishing effort combined with short seasons have increased red snapper discard mortality, which is further exacerbated by the multi-species nature of the South Atlantic snapper grouper fishery.
 To this point, discard mortality is estimated to comprise a significant percentage of the total removals for red snapper.
 However, the magnitude of discards is poorly understood, and estimates tend to fluctuate greatly from one time period to the next.
 Clearly there is a need for alternative management strategies and for better catch and discard data to inform fisheries managers.

-To better understand the catch and discard rates of red snapper and other snapper grouper species and test alternative management strategies in the center of abundance of the Atlantic red snapper fishery, from the FL/GA line south to Cape Canaveral, FWC aims to accomplish the following goals: 1) Collaborate with recreational vessel operators and anglers to collect catch and discard information within the snapper grouper fishery; 2) Recruit vessel operators to test a snapper grouper aggregate bag limit and its impact on reducing the magnitude of regulatory discards; 3) Allow vessel operators recruited for this study to harvest red snapper outside of the federal season, accompanied by a mandatory reporting requirement and provisions for validation; 4) Develop a unique app to record information from participants; 5) Develop an education course required for all participants; and 6) Evaluate angler satisfaction through pre- and post-participation surveys.
+To better understand the catch and discard rates of red snapper and other snapper grouper species and test alternative management strategies in the center of abundance of the Atlantic red snapper fishery, from the FL/GA line south to Cape Canaveral, FWC aims to accomplish the following goals: 1) Collaborate with recreational vessel operators and anglers to collect catch and discard information within the snapper grouper fishery; 2) Recruit vessel operators to test a snapper grouper aggregate bag limit and its impact on reducing the magnitude of regulatory discards; 3) Allow vessel operators recruited for this study to harvest red snapper outside of the federal season, accompanied by a mandatory reporting requirement and provisions for validation; 4) Use an app developed by FWC to record information from participants; 5) Use an education course developed by FWC that is required for all participants; and 6) Evaluate angler satisfaction through pre- and post-participation surveys and in-depth interviews.